openkim/kliff/docs/source/auto_examples/example_nn_SiC.rst

     Epoch = 8       loss = 5.7020624161e+01
     Epoch = 9       loss = 5.6992567062e+01
     Epoch = 10      loss = 5.6973577499e+01
+    2022-03-31 20:51:29.602 | INFO     | kliff.loss:minimize:763 - Finish minimization using optimization method: Adam.

 ..
-GENERATED FROM PYTHON SOURCE LINES 75-78
+GENERATED FROM PYTHON SOURCE LINES 79-80

 We can save the trained model to disk, and later can load it back if we want.
-We can also write the trained model to a KIM model such that it can be used in other simulation codes such as LAMMPS via the KIM API.

 ..
-GENERATED FROM PYTHON SOURCE LINES 78-82
+GENERATED FROM PYTHON SOURCE LINES 80-84

 .. code-block:: default